ASM International: History

-1960s: In 1964, Arthur del Prado founds ASM as ‘Advanced Semiconductor Materials’ in Bilthoven, the Netherlands.<ref name="Chuck del Prado" Initially the company operates as a sales agent in semiconductor fabrication technology in Europe.
+1960s: In 1964, Arthur del Prado founds ASM as 'Advanced Semiconductor Materials' in Bilthoven, the Netherlands.
+Initially the company operates as a sales agent in semiconductor fabrication technology in Europe.
 In 1968, the company was formally listed as a private limited company.

 1970s: ASM starts to design, manufacture and sell chemical vapor deposition equipment.
 In 1974 it acquires Fico Toolings, a Dutch manufacturer of semiconductor molds.
 A Hong Kong sales office ASM Asia, now known and traded as ASM Pacific Technology, is established in 1975.
 ASM America is founded in Phoenix, Arizona, in 1976.
-Sale of ASM’s horizontal plasma-enhanced chemical vapor deposition furnaces drive the company’s growth.
+Sale of ASM's horizontal plasma-enhanced chemical vapor deposition furnaces drive the company's growth.

 1980s: Following an initial public offering on the Nasdaq in May 1981, the company expands.
 In 1982 ASM Japan is established.
 ASM invests in new semiconductor fabrication technologies, like lithography, ion implantation, epitaxy, and wire bonding.
-In 1988, the company divests ASML Holding N.V., ASM Ion Implant, and it lists its Hong Kong based activities as ASM Pacific Technology on the Hong Kong stock exchange in 1989.
+In 1988, the company divests ASML Holding N.V., ASM Ion Implant, and it lists its Hong Kong–based activities as ASM Pacific Technology on the Hong Kong stock exchange in 1989.

 1990s: The company reorganizes thoroughly between 1991 and 1994.
 In 1993, ASM divests ASM Fico to Berliner Electro Holding, now known as Besi.
 ASM focusses on vertical low-pressure chemical vapor deposition furnaces by ASM Europe, single wafer plasma-enhanced chemical vapor deposition by ASM Japan and single wafer epitaxy by ASM America.
 From 1996 onwards, the company is also listed on the Euronext, Amsterdam.ASM retains a majority stake in ASM Pacific Technology.

 2000s: ASM expands again with investments in 300-mm wafer technology and atomic layer deposition.
 In 2007, the company successfully brings atomic layer deposition from R&D to high-volume production via the high-κ metal gate application.
-At the same time, hedge funds question the company’s stake in ASM Pacific Technology.
+At the same time, hedge funds question the company's stake in ASM Pacific Technology.
 In 2008 Arthur del Prado is succeeded as CEO by his son, Chuck del Prado.
 In 2009 headquarters move from Bilthoven to Almere, the Netherlands.

 2010s: The company returns to structural profitability after execution of a worldwide restructuring program, that includes the implementation of a product driven organization, a single global sales organization, consolidation of manufacturing in Singapore, and the establishment of a global human resources, finance, IT, operational excellence and environment, health and safety organization.
-The application of (plasma enhanced) atomic layer deposition in multiple patterning and high-κ metal gate drives ASM’s growth.
+The application of (plasma enhanced) atomic layer deposition in multiple patterning and high-κ metal gate drives ASM's growth.
 Other products include epitaxy, PECVD and vertical furnace.
 Its stake in ASM Pacific Technology is reduced to 25%.

 2020s: In 2020, on the Euronext, the company is included on the AEX index. which includes the top-25 of companies listed on the Euronext Amsterdam stock exchange.
 The same year, after 12 years as CEO, Chuck del Prado decided to step down, and was succeeded by Benjamin Loh.
 Between 2020 and 2022, ASM renewed its vertical furnace product line with A400DUO (200mm wafers) and Sonora (300mm wafers).